wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 ### Adjective

-An adjective is a word that modifies a noun or noun phrase or describes its referent.
+An adjective is a word that expresses quality, property, or attribute of a noun.

 Examples of adjectives are: